thoriqzs25/SocialMediaDashboard/README.md

 # SocialMediaDashboard
-A social media dashboard intended for Technical Assesment (temporary)
+A social media dashboard intended for Technical Assesment, It's not a responsive website so use fullscreen on desktop to maximize design usage
 # Purpose
 The purpose of this project is to build a simple website dashboard using reactJs
 # Dependencies